 There is an obvious peace that comes with death; and it would be nice sometimes to die and wait for the return of Jesus Christ.
 But even if we want to die, God won’t let us — this is another reason not to be afraid of dying.
 So if we aren’t going to die then what?

 Job 35:14 Although you say you do not see Him, Yet justice is before Him, and you must wait for Him.

 “Wait on the LORD; be of good courage, and He shall strengthen your heart; wait, I say, on the LORD!”
 (Psalms 27:14)

-If God has begun a good work in you and time and chance have no power over you.
+If God has begun a good work in you then time and chance have no power over you.
 Trials are over when God says so: